AyanaMussabayeva/highway_car_tracking/README.md

 ### Morphological operations
 - Erode with small kernel for noise removal.
-- Dilatation with large kernel for connecting splitted by mistake contours
+- Dilation with large kernel for connecting splitted by mistake contours

 ### Binarization and contour analysis
 - Custom thresholding for binarization